bumbum19/certificates/README.md

-Here you can see all of my relevant certificates like from university or school.
-All certificates except the final school ceritificate(Abiturzeugnis) are in English.
+Here, you can see all of my relevant certificates.
+All certificates except the final school certificate (Abiturzeugnis) are in English.